 Time Required: Under 2 hours

-A mower that's not properly cared for will not only have more problems in the short run, but will fail years before a well-maintained mower.
-Most maintenance tasks take less than one hour to complete and can make a huge difference.
-Use this guide to learn how to maintain your lawn mower in season and how to prepare it for winter storage.
+To keep your yard looking its best, your lawn mower needs to be properly maintained.
+A neglected lawn mower will not only be less effective and have more problems in the short run, it can fail years before a well-maintained mower.
+Most maintenance tasks take less than one hour to complete and can make a noticeable difference.
+This guide reviews lawn mower maintenance as well as how to winterize a lawn mower.

 - Determine if you have paper or foam air filters.

 - Check your operator’s manual to determine if air filter pre-cleaner is required.
 If so, follow the instructions in the manual.